markmadej/foosball-timer/README.md

 That's it!
 Let's get f-ing good at foosball by abusing the time limits on each rod to the best of our ability!

+# Caveats

+The UI kinda sux right now, open to ideas...

 # create-react-app boilerplate BS

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).